albertattard/java-boot-camp/01 - Primer.md

 1. The `Dockerfile` text file

-    Docker will use this text file to create our image.
+    Docker will use a text file named `Dockerfile` to create our image.
 The `Dockerfile` file is part of the source code and can be used by the build pipeline to build our docker images and deploy them into production environments.

     **Steps**: